libigl/libigl/tutorial/tutorial.md

 }
 ```

-Without a half-edge data-structure it may seem at first glance that looping
-over one-rings, and thus constructing the Laplacian would be inefficient.
-However, the Laplacian may be built by summing together contributions for each
-triangle, much in spirit with its FEM discretization of the Dirichlet energy
+Similarly as before, it may seem to loop over one-rings without having an half-edge data structure.
+However, this is not the case, since the Laplacian may be built by summing together contributions for each triangle, much in spirit with its FEM discretization
-(sum of squared gradients):
+of the Dirichlet energy (sum of squared gradients):

 ```cpp
 for(triangle t : triangles)